-What is Alzheimer’s Disease?
+What Is Alzheimer’s Disease?

-Symptoms may appear gradually and worsen over time.
-Once symptoms appear, they do not disappear without treatment.
-Often people with the condition do not realize that they are experiencing symptoms due to impaired mental functioning and may resist suggestions to seek treatment.
 One of the early signs is difficulty remembering new information, as Alzheimer’s first affects the regions of the brain responsible for learning.
 Other symptoms include disorientation, confusion, memory loss, mood and behavior changes, suspicion and paranoia, and difficulty speaking, swallowing, and walking.
 Severe loss of brain function can cause life-threatening dehydration or malnutrition or leave the body vulnerable to infections.

-While some symptoms of Alzheimer’s can first appear to be a regular part of the aging process, Alzheimer’s is a serious disease.
+While some symptoms of Alzheimer’s can first appear to be a regular part of the aging process, Alzheimer’s is a severe disease.
 To best treat this condition, see a doctor as soon as Alzheimer’s is suspected.

 Diagnosing Alzheimer’s Disease